Canadian-Wildlife-Federation/abfishpass/README.md

 **Input Requirements**

 * Directory of tif images representing DEM files.
 All files should have the same projection and resolution.
-* A raw streams table with id (uuid), name (varchar), strhaler order (integer), watershed_id (varchar), and geometry (linestring) fields.
+* A raw streams table with id (uuid), name (varchar), strahler order (integer), watershed_id (varchar), and geometry (linestring) fields.
 The scripts assume this data is in an equal length projection so the st_length2d(geometry) function returns the length in metres.

 **Output**